PorPlaTakKom/devsecops-workshop/docs/02-git.md

 ### Add remote repository and push code

 * Copy `git remote add origin ...` command in `…or push an existing repository from the command line` section
-* Use command `git push -u origin master` to push code to GitLab On Cloud Shell
+* Use command `git push -u origin master` to push code to GitHub On Cloud Shell

 ```bash
 git remote add origin git@github.com:winggundamth/bookinfo-ratings.git